From Out-of-Distribution Detection to Hallucination Detection: A Geometric View: Scalability to Larger Language Model

 \section{Scalability to Larger Language Model}

 To evaluate the scalability of our approach to larger language models, we conduct experiments on \texttt{Qwen-3-32B} \citep{yang2025qwen3technicalreport}.
-For computational concerns, we focus on three baselines: Perplexity, Predictive Probability, and Length-Normalized (LN) Predictive Probability.
-For fDBD, we did not do hyperparameter sweeping of k and report with \lliu{all k}.
-We focus on three computationally efficient As shown in Table~\ref{tab:large_hallucination_results}, NCI achieves strong overall performance, while fDBD consistently outperforms these baselines across CSQA, GSM8K, and AQuA.
+For computational concerns, we focus on three computationally efficient baselines: Perplexity, Predictive Probability, and Length-Normalized (LN) Predictive Probability.
+For fDBD, we did not do hyperparameter sweeping of k and report with {all k}.
+As shown in Table~\ref{tab:large_hallucination_results}, NCI achieves strong overall performance, while fDBD consistently outperforms these baselines across CSQA, GSM8K, and AQuA.
 These results demonstrate that methods adapted from OOD detection scale favorably to large language models.